0xmons/0xmons-blog/contents/azathoth.md

 Additionally, the Azathoth summoning and spawning contracts are experimental.
 There may be future deployments of new ways to mint the 0xmon NFT.

-Those tracking the XMON holders will know that the deployer address currently has the remaining 8,800 tokens.
-To reduce worries about rug-pulling, I'll be moving the funds to a multisig wallet.
+To reduce worries about rug-pulling, the remaining funds have been moved to a multisig wallet.
 Because the community is still nascent, I've reached out to three public devs I know (and recommend!), and they've agreed to become signers for the remaining XMON tokens after initial bounties and farming pool are distributed.

 They are: